tommyd323/Data-Analytics-Portfolio/README.md

 ---

 ## 🙋‍♂️ About Me
 I'm Tommy, a recent Computer Science graduate with a Business Analytics minor.
 I built this portfolio to demonstrate job-ready data analysis skills, with a focus on real-world dashboards and reporting workflows.
-I’m passionate about helping organizations make smarter decisions with data.
+I'm passionate about this career path and continually strive to improve my skills.
+I believe I can contribute to helping organizations make smarter, data-driven decisions.

 🔗 GitHub Profile: [github.com/tommyd323](https://github.com/tommyd323)
-🌐 Web Tool: [PeptiCalc.com](https://www.pepticalc.com) – A dosage calculator I created for GLP-1 peptide tracking
+🌐 Web Tool: [PeptiCalc.com](https://www.pepticalc.com) – A dosage calculator I created for compounded GLP-1 peptide tracking